-The ECP will be timely, accurate, and diligent with required reporting to Colorado Access.
-If data reporting is not properly delivered to Colorado Access within the prescribed periods, we may consider such failure to be a breach of contract by the ECP which may result in delayed or reduced payment to the ECP, and/or termination of the ECP agreement in accordance with the terms of the Professional Provider Agreement and Addendum 2.
-If data delivery to Colorado Access by an ECP is late due to a delay in data from Colorado Access and/or Truven, the ECP will submit the required data to Colorado Access within ten calendar days of having access to such required data.
+The CCP will be timely, accurate, and diligent with required reporting to Colorado Access.
+If data reporting is not properly delivered to Colorado Access within the prescribed periods, we may consider such failure to be a breach of contract by the CCP which may result in delayed or reduced payment to the CCP, and/or termination of the CCP agreement in accordance with the terms of the Professional Provider Agreement and Addendum 2.
+If data delivery to Colorado Access by a CCP is late due to a delay in data from Colorado Access and/or Truven, the CCP will submit the required data to Colorado Access within ten calendar days of having access to such required data.
+Colorado Access-mandated changes must be implemented within 45 calendar days.